 Approximately 85% of U.S. adults have gambled at least once in their lives; 60% in the past year.
 Some form of legalized gambling is available in 48 states plus the District of Columbia.
 The two without legalized gambling are Hawaii and Utah.

-Can children or teenagers develop gambling problems?
+Can children or teenagers develop gambling issues?

 COPYRIGHT 2014 National Council on Problem Gambling | ALL RIGHTS RESERVED | SITE CREDIT